bsogata/course_availability/readme.md

 This project will access the UH Course Availability web site and examine how many seats are available for courses that the user selects.
+If there are seats available, this will send a notification email to inform the user that seats are now available.